-REPURCHASE AGREEMENTS-A repurchase agreement is an agreement in which one party sells securities to another party in return for cash with an agreement to repurchase equivalent securities at an agreed-upon price and on an agreed-upon future date.
+REPURCHASE AGREEMENTS-A repurchase agreement is an agreed-upon price and on an agreed-upon future date.
 The Funds may enter into repurchase agreements with financial institutions and follow certain procedures designed to minimize the risks inherent in such agreements.
 These procedures include effecting repurchase transactions only with large, well-capitalized and well-established financial institutions deemed creditworthy by the Adviser.
 The repurchase agreements entered into by the Funds will provide that the underlying collateral shall have a value equal to at least 102% of the resale price stated in the agreement at all times.
 The Adviser monitors compliance with this requirement as well as the ongoing financial condition and creditworthiness of the counterparty.
-Under all repurchase agreements entered into by the Funds, the Funds, the Funds 'custodian or its agent must take possession of the underlying collateral.
+Under all repurchase agreements entered into by the Funds, the Funds' custodian or its agent must take possession of the underlying collateral.
 In the event of a default or bankruptcy by a selling financial institution, the Funds will seek to liquidate such collateral.
 However, the exercising of the Funds' right to liquidate such collateral could involve certain costs or delays and, to the extent that proceeds from any sale upon a default of the obligation to repurchase were less than the repurchase price, the Funds could suffer a loss.
-At times, the investments of the Funds in repurchase agreements.
+At times, the investments of the Funds in repurchase agreements may be substantial when, in the view of the Adviser, liquidity or other considerations so warrant.
+The Funds may enter into "tri-party" repurchase agreements.
 In "tri-party" repurchase agreements, an unaffiliated third party custodian maintains accounts to hold collateral for the Funds and their counterparties and, therefore, the Funds may be subject to the credit risk of that custodian.